Dabbling in Jet Lag

 2. Maison des Ponts Couverts

 Maison des Ponts Couverts is a neutral location for parents who are going through a divorce.
-Oftentimes photos of this building are from early Spring when it’s covered in heaping vines.
-But, once I learned the purpose of Maison des Ponts Couverts, I decided to pursue an alternative aesthetic.
+Oftentimes photos of this building are from early spring when it’s covered in heaping vines.

 Address: 3 Ponts Couverts